-Our Online Application for Green Cards is now closed due to the delayed Brexit date of 31st October 2019.
+Our Online Application for Green Cards is now closed due to the delayed Brexit date.
 In the meantime a valid Certificate of Insurance will cover you driving in the EU area.
 In the event of a no-deal Brexit we will be reopening our portal later this year.

 No-deal Brexit – Green Card FAQs

 If the UK leaves the EU without a Withdrawal Agreement in place, and in the absence of a specific agreement to the contrary, you will need to ensure you carry a physical Green Card while driving your vehicle in the European Economic Area (EEA) and some other countries (Andorra and Switzerland).
 A list of EEA countries is available here.

 Green Cards are an international certificate of insurance issued by insurance providers in the UK, guaranteeing that the motorist has the necessary minimum motor insurance cover for driving in the country being travelled to.

 Please note, the below FAQs are only applicable in the event of a No Deal Brexit.

 Yes.
 Zurich will continue to provide the same motor insurance cover for travel to EEA countries.
 You will, therefore, not need to purchase additional motor insurance policy cover when travelling to these countries with a UK-registered vehicle.
 You would continue to hold the same cover that you do now.

 The Green Card will become invalid from the date of cancellation and you should destroy it.

 Yes.
 A physical copy of your Green Card.
 Green Cards are an international certificate of insurance issued by insurance providers in the UK, guaranteeing that the motorist has the necessary third-party motor insurance cover for driving in the country being travelled to.
 Green Cards are guaranteed through agreements between the countries that issue them.
 The Green Card acts as a guarantee that the driver’s insurer will honour any claims made against the insurance policy for incidents taking place while they are driving within the EU.